Skip to content

 • Below 25 points: Look elsewhere

-If you notice that an agency scores poorly on portfolio results or has multiple red flags, that’s a massive warning sign regardless of their total score.
+If an agency scores poorly on portfolio results or has multiple red flags, that’s a decisive warning regardless of their total score.

 Check references!